mattbellis/PHYS-3330/raw-content/lab8-raw.md

 The transistor you will use in this lab is the 2N3904, which is an NPN.
 The datasheet can be found in the [Datasheets and Instrument Manuals page](/PHYS-3330/manuals-data-sheets).
 Most NPNs have a "complement," which is a PNP with very similar characteristics.
 The 2N3904's complement is the 2N3906.
 We have 2N3906s in the lab, but we won't need them in this lab; however, you may want them for your project.

 The 2N3904 and 2N3906 have high current gain $(h_{FE})$, however, they are unable to deliver large amounts of current.
-This is fine, because the speakers we will use in this are very small and can only handle about half a Watt of power.
-If you want to power a larger speaker at higher power (louder), you will need transistors that can handle more current: often referred to as \"power transistors.\" Power transistors often have much smaller current gain than other transistors, and sometimes they must be connected as pairs to increase the total gain (you can search for \"Darlington connection\" in Horowitz and Hill).
+This is fine, because the speakers we will use in this lab are very small and can only handle about half a Watt of power.
+If you want to power a larger speaker at higher power (louder), you will need transistors that can handle more current: often referred to as \"power transistors.\" Power transistors often have much smaller current gain than other transistors, and sometimes they must be connected in pairs to increase the total gain (you can search for \"Darlington connection\" in Horowitz and Hill).
 We have a complementary pair of power transistors in the lab: 2N2222 (NPN) and 2N2907 (PNP).
 These may be useful for a project.
 It is typically easy to distinguish normal BJTs from power BJTs since power BJTs have ways of mounting heat-sink hardware to help dissipate the heat (a hole for a bolt to go through and a metallic surface for good thermal conductivity).

 ### Prelab Question {#sec:9.1}